Review | There’s a little too much ‘Fargo’ in the new season of ‘Fargo,’ but the trip is still worth taking

 Many of “Fargo’s” trademark moves are intact — comic misunderstandings that result in gruesome deaths, etc. They’re harder to recognize, cloaked as they are in what for all appearances plays like a mafia drama.
 If that’s your bag (and your red-checkered tablecloth), you’re all set; some may yearn for “Fargo’s” previous premises of bumbling amateurs and blithely courageous protagonists who lived at a remove from big-time criminals.

 Everything is much more muddled here, but watchability is never the issue.
 “Fargo” provides plenty to look at, much of it forlornly beautiful.
 Listening, too, is a pleasure, as the dialogue drips eloquently off the tongues of even its most reprehensible characters. (“You know what’s wrong with your country?”
-Salvatore asks, in broken English, of one of his quaking victims.
+Gaetano asks, in broken English, of one of his quaking victims.
 “Your Jesus looks like a lady.
 And everybody thinks they gonna be president one day.
 So nobody do the job they got.”)

 It’s odd that Rock and Schwartzman, ostensibly in the marquee roles, are among the last of “Fargo’s” latest ensemble to register.
 Both characters, as well as the performances, simmer along without much effect.

-It’s the peripheral characters here who really shine: Jessie Buckley as Oraetta Mayflower, a hyperactive hospital nurse with an addiction to poisoning her patients (she also has this season’s strongest Minnesota accent); E’myri Crutchfield as Ethelrida Smutny, the nosy teenage daughter of a local mortician; Karen Aldrige and Kelsey Asbille as a wild pair of escaped convicts named Zelmare and Swanee; and Timothy Olyphant as Dick “Deafy” Wickware, a devoutly Mormon U.S. Marshal determined to catch the fugitives, even as it puts him at the center of a mob war.
+It’s the peripheral characters here who really shine: Jessie Buckley as Oraetta Mayflower, a hyperactive hospital nurse with an addiction to poisoning her patients (she also has this season’s strongest Minnesota accent, for which the “Fargo” franchise is known); E’myri Crutchfield as Ethelrida Smutny, the nosy teenage daughter of a local mortician; Karen Aldrige and Kelsey Asbille as a wild pair of escaped convicts named Zelmare and Swanee; and Timothy Olyphant as Dick “Deafy” Wickware, a devoutly Mormon U.S. Marshal determined to catch the fugitives, even as it puts him at the center of a mob war.

 The season’s standout performances belong to Ben Whishaw as Rabbi Milligan (a hardened survivor of the city’s previous standoffs); and Jack Huston, who gave such a haunting performance in “Boardwalk Empire,” as Odis Weff, a Kansas City police detective with obsessive-compulsive disorder — a symptom of which is singing “Ten Little Indians” under his breath when things get frighteningly tense.
 It’s one of details that is so very “Fargo.”